JSJBDEV/ThaumicEchoes/README.md

 # ThaumicEchoes
-An addon to _apengu's Lost Thaumaturgy with some inspiration (and textures) from Thaumic Tinkerer KAMI but from a different perspective.
+An addon to Pengu's Lost Thaumaturgy with some inspiration (and textures) from Thaumic Tinkerer KAMI but from a different perspective.

 Inspiration and textures https://github.com/Thaumic-Tinkerer/ThaumicTinkerer/tree/KAMI/resources/assets/ttinkerer/textures